A and h stars according to a computer program. Celestia is a program for simulating a virtual universe. Free programs download for free

 The main function of Star & Planet Finder is to search for the location in the sky of a given planet, star, constellation or satellite: you can select them from the list, after which, by changing the position of your smartphone or tablet in space, you can determine where they are located relative to you.

-In the free version of Star & Planet Finder, it only shows the location of the planets of the solar system and the moon, and for the demonstration of stars, constellations and satellites, you will have to pay 33 rubles for each group of objects.
+In the free version, Star & Planet Finder shows only the location of the planets of the solar system and the Moon, and for demonstrating stars, constellations and satellites you will have to pay 33 rubles for each group of objects.

-The program catalog contains detailed three-dimensional images of the planets of our solar system, data on all 88 constellations with luxurious illustrations from the atlas of the 16th century Polish astronomer Jan Hevelius "Uranography".
-The application includes a complete catalog of 110 exotic astronomical objects of the 17th century French astronomer Charles Monsieur, including various galaxies, nebulae and star clusters.
-Finally, in the Star Chart database, all the visible stars of the Northern and Southern hemispheres, numbering more than 120 thousand units.
+The program catalog contains detailed three-dimensional images of the planets of our solar system, data on all 88 constellations with luxurious illustrations from the atlas of the 16th century Polish astronomer Jan Hevelius “Uranography”.
+The application includes a complete catalog of 110 exotic astronomical objects of the 17th century French astronomer Charles Messier, including various galaxies, nebulae and star clusters.
+Finally, the Star Chart database contains all the visible stars of the Northern and Southern Hemispheres, numbering more than 120 thousand units.

-Among the unusual features of Star Chart, the ability to go back in time to 10,000 years ago and see how the starry sky looked like in that distant era deserves mention.
-To access the timeshift function, you need to click on the current time, year or date in the upper right corner of the application: a slider will appear on the screen, moving which you can quickly return to the desired date.
+Among the unusual features of Star Chart, noteworthy is the ability to go back in time 10,000 years ago and see how the starry sky looked in that distant era.
+To access the time shift function, you need to click on the current time, year or date in the upper right corner of the application: a slider will appear on the screen, moving which you can quickly return to the desired date.
 You can return to the present time by clicking on the word “Now” in the left corner of the screen.
-In a similar way, you can travel to the future.
+You can travel to the future in a similar way.
 If you want to find a specific event, it is better to use the calendar of eclipses, moon phases and other important dates.

-The asset of the program is really great graphics and a lot of detailed information about various astronomical objects.
-For a fee (from 66 to 329 rubles) you can get access to advanced data packages about stars, comets, satellites, nebulae and meteor showers.
+The program has truly excellent graphics and a lot of detailed information about various astronomical objects.
+For a fee (from 66 to 329 rubles) you can get access to extended data packages about stars, comets, satellites, nebulae and meteor showers.

 5. Astronomy Picture of the Day

-The Astronomy Picture of the Day app for iPhone and iPad was developed in partnership with the American space agency NASA and uses many of the stunning high-resolution photographs taken from space exploration.
+The Astronomy Picture of the Day app for iPhone and iPad was developed in collaboration with the US space agency NASA and uses a wealth of stunning high-resolution photographs from space exploration.

-Astronomy Picture of the Day is basically just a client for a giant NASA photo album available on the internet.
-All photos are provided with brief annotations, you can search for pictures by date or jump to a random image.
-And although this is not an application, we decided to include it in our review, because a true astronomy lover will never refuse to admire such unique views of the world around us.
+Astronomy Picture of the Day is essentially just a client for a giant NASA photo album available on the Internet.
+All photos are provided with brief annotations; you can search for images by date or jump to a random image.
+And although this is not an application application, we decided to include it in our review, since a true astronomy lover will never refuse to admire such unique views of the world around us.

-The view of the night sky changes both during the day and throughout the year.
-This is due to the fact that our planet makes a revolution around its axis in a day, and in a year - a revolution around the Sun.
-Therefore, astronomy lovers face the task of determining the visibility of certain constellations.
-For a long time, the planisphere, a special movable map of the starry sky, was popular among astronomy lovers.
-By rotating the upper part of the map, you can find out exactly which constellations are visible at one time or another.
-However, the planisphere is gradually being replaced by a variety of planetarium computer programs.
+The appearance of the night sky changes both during the day and throughout the year.
+This is due to the fact that our planet rotates around its axis in a day, and rotates around the Sun in a year.
+Therefore, amateur astronomers are faced with the task of determining the visibility of certain constellations.
+For a long time, the planisphere, a special moving map of the starry sky, was popular among astronomy enthusiasts.
+By rotating the top of the map, you can find out which constellations are visible at any given time.
+However, the planisphere is gradually being replaced by various computer planetarium programs.

 Stellarium

-Stellarium is the most popular planetarium software.
-It models the view of the starry sky, denoting constellations, planets, galaxies, nebulae and other objects on it.
-In a way, Stellarium is like a computer game where you can look around and observe the positions of the stars and planets.
+Stellarium is the most popular planetarium program.
+It models the appearance of the starry sky, indicating constellations, planets, galaxies, nebulae and other objects on it.
+In some ways, Stellarium is like a computer game in which you can look around and observe the location of stars and planets.
 Let's take a closer look at this wonderful program.

-When the program starts, the current time and date of observations are set, and the sky rotates in real time.
-You can change the direction of view by holding down the left mouse button, the object is selected with a single click.
-The "Space" button can be used to place the celestial body of interest in the center of the field of view.
-You can zoom in/out by rotating the mouse wheel.
-When an object is selected, information about it is displayed (name, magnitude, coordinates, distance, and much more).
+When you start the program, the current time and date of observations are set, and the sky rotates in real time.
+You can change the direction of view by holding down the left mouse button, selecting an object with a single click.
+Using the "Space" button, you can place the celestial body of interest in the center of the field of view.
+By rotating the mouse wheel, you can zoom in/out.
+When you select an object, information about it is displayed (name, magnitude, coordinates, distance and much more).
 The program interface consists of two panels - a vertical settings panel and a horizontal panel for displaying celestial objects.
 When you hover over a button, its name is displayed.

-After installing the program, first of all, you should specify the place of observation by going to the "Location window" (vertical panel, top icon).
-You can enter geographic coordinates or specify the nearest settlement in the search bar.
+After installing the program, first of all you should specify the observation location by going to the “Location Window” (vertical panel, top icon).
+You can enter geographic coordinates or indicate the nearest populated area in the search bar.

-"Date/Time Window" allows you to set the date and time of the observations to the nearest second.
-"Date/Time Window" allows you to set the date and time of the observations to the nearest second.
+"Date/time window" allows you to set the date and time of observations with an accuracy of a second.
+"Date/time window" allows you to set the date and time of observations with an accuracy of a second.

 Time control buttons are also displayed on the bottom panel - you can speed up, slow down and stop the passage of time.

-In the "Sky and Observation Settings Window" the display of various objects and their captions, borders is turned on.
-To correctly display the details of the planets, you must check the box "Simulate the speed of light."
+In the "Sky and Observation Settings Window" the display of various objects and their captions and boundaries is enabled.
+To correctly display the details of the planets, you must check the “Simulate the speed of light” checkbox.

-"Search window" allows you to find an object by name.
-After the search is completed, the program will automatically display the desired object in the center of the screen.
-"Search window" allows you to find the object by name.
-After the search is completed, the program will automatically display the searched object in the center of the screen.
+The "Search Window" allows you to find an object by name.
+After performing a search, the program will automatically display the desired object in the center of the screen.
+The “Search window” allows you to find an object by name.
+After performing a search, the program will automatically display the desired object in the center of the screen.

-In the settings window, you can select the interface language, set up the display of information about the object, view scenarios - mini-movies demonstrating various processes and events in space.
-The "Plugins" tab is a variety of useful features.
-For example, the "Eyepieces" plug-in allows you to see the sky as it is seen through the eyepiece of a telescope, and the "Protractor" plug-in allows you to measure the angular distance between different objects.
-We should also mention the plug-in "Satellites", which displays artificial satellites of the Earth on the map.
+In the settings window, you can select the interface language, configure the display of information about the object, and view scenarios - mini-films demonstrating various processes and events in space.
+The "Plugins" tab contains various useful functions.
+For example, the “Eyepieces” plugin allows you to see the sky as it is seen through the eyepiece of a telescope, and the “Protractor” plugin allows you to measure the angular distance between various objects.
+Special mention should be made of the “Satellites” plugin, which displays artificial Earth satellites on the map.

-In the help window, you can familiarize yourself with all the "hot keys", as well as reassign them.
+In the help window you can familiarize yourself with all the “hot keys” and also reassign them.

-Now let's get acquainted with the buttons of the bottom panel.
-They partially duplicate the items from the "Settings and Observation Window", allowing you to quickly turn on and off the display of names, images and lines of constellations, equatorial and azimuth grids, horizon, cardinal directions, atmosphere, as well as deep space objects and planets.
+Now let's get acquainted with the buttons on the bottom panel.
+They partially duplicate the items from the “Settings and Observation Window”, allowing you to quickly turn on and off the display of names, images and lines of constellations, equatorial and azimuthal grids, horizon, cardinal directions, atmosphere, as well as deep space objects and planets.

-Next, there are buttons for switching between equatorial and azimuth display of the image, centering the selected object.
-Night mode converts the image to black and red, which allows you to save the dark adaptation of the eyes.
-Additional image flip buttons can be enabled in the Docker (Tools tab).
+Next come the buttons for switching between equatorial and azimuthal display of the image and centering the selected object.
+Night mode turns the image into black and red, which allows you to preserve the dark adaptation of your eyes.
+Additional image flip buttons can be enabled in the "Settings Window" ("Tools" tab).

-Some plugins may appear in the bottom bar when activated.
+Some plugins may appear in the bottom panel when activated.
 When you click the corresponding button, the plugin is activated.

 There is also a paid version for the Android platform for mobile devices (smartphones and tablets).